rsk-lab/swift-style-guide/README.md

 ### 3.5 Optionals

-* **3.5.1** The only time you should be using implicitly unwrapped optionals is with `@IBOutlet`s.
-In every other case, it is better to use a non-optional or regular optional property.
-Yes, there are cases in which you can probably "guarantee" that the property will never be `nil` when used, but it is better to be safe and consistent.
-Similarly, don't use force unwraps.

-* **3.5.2** Don't use `as!` or `try!`.

-* **3.5.3** If you don't plan on actually using the value stored in an optional, but need to determine whether or not this value is `nil`, explicitly check this value against `nil` as opposed to using `if let` syntax.
+* **3.5.1** If you don't plan on actually using the value stored in an optional, but need to determine whether or not this value is `nil`, explicitly check this value against `nil` as opposed to using `if let` syntax.

 ```swift
 // PREFERERED